luisrojas17/ecommerceUser/README.md

 - You have to create an schema with its tables for database.
 Load the script:
     ./db/ecommerceSchema.sql
 - You have to create a secret in AWS Secrete Manager to store the database credentials.

+## Compilation
+This project has to be compiled in linux format since AWS lambda runtime for Go only recognize lambda Linux executable. so you have to set next environment variables:

+- set GOOS=linux
+- set GOARCH=amd64

+See the script "compile.bat"

+After you load the code zip file you have to add an environment varirable:

+- SecretName=ecommerce_secret

+Add trigger